 |5||Texas Automobile Insurance Plan Association||.0000|

 |8||Amica Mutual Insurance Company||.1254|

 |9||Travelers Quantum Auto 2.0 Program||.3331|

 |10||Foremost County Mutual Insurance Company||.3591|

-As when shopping for any financial product, be sure to look at both well-known companies and lesser-known options.
+When shopping for any financial product, be sure to look at both well-known companies and lesser-known options.
 You may just find an affordable, high-quality car insurance option in Texas that you have never heard of.
-But take this information–rates, financial stability, customer satisfaction, and more–into account as you shop around.
+But take this information--rates, financial stability, customer satisfaction, and more--into account as you shop around.

 Get free auto loan financing quotes online Get multiple online quotes for free online in just minutes.
 All credit levels accepted.

 See dealer pricing online No need to drive from dealer to dealer.
 See pricing online for free on any car, new or used.